kubevela/kubevela.github.io/docs/case-studies/canary-blue-green.md

 ...
 ```

-You can map the port of the gateway to the local by executing the following command.
+You can port-forward to the gateway as follows:
 ```shell
 kubectl port-forward service/istio-ingressgateway -n istio-system 19082:80
 ```